erdem/django-map-widgets/docs/widgets/point_field_map_widgets.rst

 ..
 Tip::

-    If there is no spesific value set for the map center for ``mapCenterLocationName``, ``mapCenterLocation`` the widget will be centered by the timezone setting of the project
+    If there is no specific value set for the map center for ``mapCenterLocationName``, ``mapCenterLocation`` the widget will be centred by the timezone setting of the project
     Check out these links.

     * `Timezone Center Locations <https://github.com/erdem/django-map-widgets/blob/master/mapwidgets/constants.py/>`_